calinux-py/WhoDAT/README.md

 Ensure attachments are safe before opening:
 - **File Scanning**: Uploads files to VirusTotal and Hybrid Analysis to see if malicious or sus.
 - **Real-Time Reports**: Displays detailed findings from VirusTotal and Hybrid Analysis, including detection by antivirus engines and potential threat levels.
+- **QR Code Scanning**: Scan QR codes and automatically process the embedded link for malicious activity.

 ---